brandondv/storybook-addon-a11y-checklist/README.md

 - Preview entries are used to add UI or behavior to the preview iframe where stories are rendered.
 - Presets are used to modify the Storybook configuration, similar to how [users can configure their `main.ts` configurations](https://storybook.js.org/docs/react/api/main-config).

 Since each of these places represents a different environment with different features and modules, it is also recommended to split and build your modules accordingly.
-This addon-kit comes with a preconfigured [bundling configuration](./tsup.config.ts) that supports this split, and you are free to modify and extend it as needed.
+This addon uses [Vite for bundling](./vite.config.ts) with a configuration that supports this split and automatically handles the different environments.

-You can define which modules match which environments in the [`package.json#bundler`](./package.json) property:

-- `exportEntries` is a list of module entries that users can manually import from anywhere they need to.
-For example, you could have decorators that users need to import into their `preview.ts` file or utility functions that can be used in their `main.ts` files.
-- `managerEntries` is a list of module entries meant only for the manager UI.
-These modules will be bundled to ESM and won't include types since they are mostly loaded by Storybook directly.
-- `previewEntries` is a list of module entries meant only for the preview UI.
-These modules will be bundled to ESM and won't include types since they are mostly loaded by Storybook directly.
+The Vite build configuration automatically handles:

+- **Browser entries**: `index`, `manager`, `preview` - Built for browser environments with appropriate externals
+- **Node.js entries**: `preset`, `server`, `cli/index` - Built for Node.js with Node.js built-ins externalized
+- **Dual format output**: Both ESM (`.js`) and CommonJS (`.cjs`) formats are generated
+- **TypeScript declarations**: Automatically generated for all entries using `vite-plugin-dts`

-Manager and preview entries are only used in the browser so they only output ESM modules.
-Export entries could be used both in the browser and in Node depending on their use case, so they both output ESM and CJS modules.
+Manager and preview entries are only used in the browser so they externalize Storybook browser packages.
+Node entries like presets and servers externalize Node.js built-ins and packages.
+Export entries can be used in both environments depending on their use case.

 #### Globalized packages